caprenter/bingley-music-town/docs/_organisations/bingley_first_monday_folk.md

   '
 description: |
-  Curated by the amazing Liz Narey, Bingley First Monday Folk brings the best singer songwriters to the Ryshworth Club at Crossflatts.
+  Curated by the amazing Liz Narey, Bingley First Monday Folk brings the best singer songwriters to Bingley Arts Centre.

   There are opportunities for people to play a tune two before the main act performs.